ziyanzzhu/am207/README.md

 # Background
-A central problem in Bayesian deep learning (BDL) modelling is uncertainty evaluation, i.e. which models give reasonable epistemic and aleatoric uncertainty estimates.
+A central problem in Bayesian deep learning (BDL) modeling is uncertainty evaluation, i.e. which models give reasonable epistemic and aleatoric uncertainty estimates.
 This is a difficult problem to solve because high-dimensional data cannot be visualized in a meaningful way.
 This problem was encountered early in AM 207.
 Recall from HW2 that using naive methods for uncertainty evaluation, such as computing the marginal log-likelihood of the data under the posterior, gave misleading results when compared to a visualization of the data and the 95% posterior predictive interval.

 As a result of this difficulty, a set of standardized "benchmarks", or training data, have naturally arisen in the BDL community.
 One popular benchmark is the UCI datasets, which is a repository of (among other things) classification and regression training data.
 These benchmarks have well established uncertainty estimates, and in some cases can be meaningfully visualized $^{1}$.
 These standardized benchmarks are used as training data whenever a new BDL model is proposed.
 Since the uncertainties are known for these training sets, the proposed model uncertainty estimates can be used as a metric for how well the model fits the data.

 # Problem Statement